ritterim/rimdev-blog/_posts/2019-03-06-welcome-new-hire-getting-started-in-frontend-at-rimdev.md

 As a whole, RIMdev has always strived to use the technology that best suites the task.
 So while this will give the current overview, software changes and so do we.

-The majority of our frontend team are Mac users, so this post will seem mac-biased, but rest assured, that's where it stops.
-Use whatever platform that makes you happy.
+The majority of our frontend team are Mac users, so this post will seem Mac-biased, but rest assured, that's where it stops.
+We promote developers to use whichever platform makes them happiest.

 Some of this content may be mirrored in @buhakmeh's post [Welcome New Hire: Getting Started At RIMdev ](/welcome-new-hire-getting-started-at-rimdev/)